jhaddix/domain/README.md

     + Alt-DNS (https://github.com/infosec-au/altdns)
     + and a good subdomain bruteforce list (https://github.com/danielmiessler/SecLists/blob/master/Discovery/DNS/sorted_knock_dnsrecon_fierce_recon-ng.txt)

-Basic Usage:
+# Basic Usage:

 `./enumall.py domain.com`

 also supports:-w to run a custom wordlist with recon-ng-a to use alt-dns-p to feed a custom permutations list to alt-dns (requires -a flag)-i to feed a list of domains (can also type extra domains into the original command)

-Advanced Usage:
+# Advanced Usage:

 `./enumall.py domain1.com domain2.com domain3.com -i domainlist.txt -a -p permutationslist.txt -w wordlist.com`

-Output from recon-ng will be in .lst and .csv files, output from alt-dns will be in a .txt file
+Output from recon-ng will be in `.lst` and `.csv` files, output from alt-dns will be in a `.txt` file

-Info:

-Recon-ng and Alt-DNS are awesome.
-This script combines the power of these tools with the ability to run multiple domains within the same session.

-TLDR; I just want to do my subdomain discovery via ONE command and be done with it.

-Only 1 module needs an api key (/api/google_site) find instructions for that on the recon-ng wiki.

 by @jhaddix and @leifdreizler